-Interests: Access to Information, Citizenship, Community / Customary Land Rights, Environmental Justice, Generalist Legal Services, Governance, Health, Land & Natural Resources
+Interests: Citizenship & Identification, Community / Customary Land Rights, Environmental Justice, Generalist Legal Services, Governance, Accountability & Transparency, Health, Right to Information

 Vivek founded Namati in 2011 to grow the movement for legal empowerment around the world.
 Namati and its partners have built cadres of grassroots legal advocates– also known as “community paralegals”– in eight countries.
 The advocates have worked with over 40,000 people to protect community lands, enforce environmental law, and secure basic rights to healthcare and citizenship.

 Namati convenes a community of 650+ legal empowerment organizations from all over the world who are collaborating on common challenges and learning from one another.
 This community successfully advocated for inclusion of access to justice in the new global development framework, the 2030 Sustainable Development Goals.

 From 2003 to 2007, Vivek co-founded and co-directed the Sierra Leonean organization Timap for Justice, which has been recognized by the International Crisis Group, Transparency International, and President Jimmy Carter as a pioneering model for delivering justice services in the context of a weak state and a plural legal system.

 From 2007 to 2011, he served as senior counsel in the Justice Reform Group of the World Bank.
 His work focused on rule of law reform and governance, primarily in West Africa and South Asia.

 In 1997-1998 he lived in a hut of dung and sticks in a village in Kutch, his native place, working on watershed management and girls’ education with two grassroots development organizations- Kutch Mahila Vikas Sanghatan and Sahjeevan.